testdouble/jasmine-rails/README.md

 mount JasmineRails::Engine => "/specs" if defined?(JasmineRails)
 ```

+This will only allow Jasmine specs to be visible in developmen and test environments

 ## Configuration

 In order to run any specs, you'll need a Jasmine configuration in `spec/javascripts/support/jasmine.yml`.
 [Here's an example](https://github.com/searls/jasmine-rails/tree/master/spec/dummy/spec/javascripts/support) from this repo's [dummy project](https://github.com/searls/jasmine-rails/tree/master/spec/dummy).